Professional practice

 Examples of cases in which David has been instructed include the following:

-• Integral Petroleum SA v Petrogat FZA & ors: advised in relation to freezing injunction in respect of claim under section 423 of the Insolvency Act 1986.
+- Integral Petroleum SA v Petrogat FZA (freezing injunctions, section 423 of the Insolvency Act 1986).

 David regularly advises and acts in energy disputes relating to drilling and exploration projects.
 He deals with a broad variety of production, transportation and processing agreement matters, as well disputes relating to energy products and energy generation.
-His practice encompasses trading disputes, dispute relating to off-shore structures and mining claims, as well as aquaculture.
+His practice encompasses trading disputes, dispute relating to off-shore structures and mining claims.

 Examples of cases in which David has been instructed include the following:

-• David was led by Richard Southern KC in UNCITRAL arbitral proceedings between the operators of a drill ship against a state oil company.
+- UNCITRAL arbitration (proceedings between the operators of a drill ship against a state oil company).

 Much of David’s work in recent years has involved shipbuilding and offshore construction disputes.
 He has particular experience of issues relating to deliverability, cancellation/termination, Class and Flag compliance issues, warranty claims, refund guarantees, performance bonds, and questions of illegality and economic duress in this area.